Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 Python implementation of the genetic algorithm to optimize the body rotation for Interferon Beta-1a (*Rebif*) shots

 ## About:
 The Interferon Beta-1a medication is ministrated with a subcutenous injection, usualy trhice a week, that can be applyed in around 30 points over the patient body.
-It is recomended that the shots are aplayed in the sparsest fashion possible, wich is the objective of this program, that make use of the genetic algorithm to obtain a optimized rotatition.
+It is recomended that the shots are aplayed in the sparsest fashion possible, which is the objective of this program, that make use of the genetic algorithm to obtain a optimized rotatition.
 Note that not all possible points are suitable for all patiantes, so the answer for this problem may vary from on person to another.

 ## Dependencies: